-Although Fort Lauderdale is not a major manufacturing center and no substantial naturally-occurring asbestos deposits are located nearby, the city was founded and developed in 1911, during a time when many industries used asbestos in massive quantities.
-As a result, many residents are at risk of being diagnosed with asbestos-related illnesses such as asbestosis and malignant mesothelioma, and thousands of former Fort Lauderdale workers now live with the devastating effects of prolonged exposure to asbestos.
+Fort Lauderdale is not a major manufacturing center and no substantial naturally-occurring asbestos deposits are located nearby.
+Yet, the city was founded and developed during a time when industries used asbestos in massive quantities.
+Many residents are at risk of being diagnosed with asbestos-related illnesses such as asbestosis and malignant mesothelioma, and thousands of former Fort Lauderdale workers now live with the devastating effects of prolonged exposure to asbestos.

 If you or someone you love have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Since Fort Lauderdale is situated halfway between Miami and Palm Beach, it became a developed community in part because the Florida East Coast Railroad passed through the area.
 Transportation and construction companies set up shop in the city to build the hotels, houses, businesses, schools, and businesses to attract tourists and new residents.